wmfs/tymly-website/docs/guide/README.md

 npm install @wmfs/tymly-cli -g
 ```

-This will install the **Tymly CLI** package globally on your system, meaning you should be able to use the tymly command from any directory.
+This will install the **Tymly CLI** package globally on your system, meaning you'll be able to use the `tymly` command from any directory.
 To check you're good-to-go, try this:

 ``` bash
 tymly --version